Valderøya

-Valderøya or Valderøy is an island off the west coast of Norway.
+Valderøya is an island off the west coast of Norway.
 It is part of Giske Municipality in Møre og Romsdal county.
+The 6.5 km2 island had 4,153 residents in 2017.

-The island is connected to the city of Ålesund to the south via the Valderøy Tunnel to the island of Ellingsøy and then by the Ellingsøy Tunnel to Ålesund.
+The island is connected to the city of Ålesund to the south via the Valderøy Tunnel to the island of Ellingsøya and then by the Ellingsøy Tunnel to the city of Ålesund.
 Valderøya is also connected to the island Vigra to the north by a short bridge.
 It is also connected to the island of Giske to the west by the Giske Bridge.